On the origin of V-shaped polarisation spectra in molecular clouds: Discussion

 \subsection{Comparison to observations}

-In Fig.~\ref{fig:obs} we show the polarisation spectrum of our two-phase model with a few selected parameter combinations in comparison to observations of W51, M17, NGC2024, DR21, OMC-1 and OMC-3.
+In Fig.~\ref{fig:obs} we show the polarisation spectrum of our two-phase model obtained with POLARIS for a few selected parameter combinations in comparison to observations of W51, M17, NGC2024, DR21, OMC-1 and OMC-3.
 The data are taken from \citet[][their figure~2]{Vaillancourt07SPIE} and \citet[][their figure~5]{Vaillancourt12}.
 These regions correspond to molecular clouds with nearby or embedded ongoing massive star formation, which is why we consider the two-phase model applied here as a reasonable approximation to the actual conditions in these regions.
 The polarisation degree shown in Fig.~\ref{fig:obs} is in all cases normalised to its value at \mbox{$\lambda$ = 350 $\mu$m}.

 There are a few main results to be taken from this comparison.
-First, in order to roughly match the observed data at low $\lambda$, we require a partial destruction of carbonaceous grains in the warm phase~2 (compare the red line with $f_\textrm{scale, carb}$ = 1 to all other lines, where $f_\textrm{scale, carb}$ = 0.1, see also Section~\ref{sec:carbondestruction}).
-Second, we see that a reduced alignment efficiency of silicate grains in the cold, first phase compared to the warm phase~2, further improves the match with the observational data at low $\lambda$ (compare dark- and light-coloured lines).
-In our semi-analytical model this was done by setting the minimum size of aligned silicate grains in phase~1 to \mbox{$a_\textrm{al, min}$ = 50~nm}, whereas in phase~2 we keep it at 10~nm (see Section~\ref{sec:efficiency}).
+First, in order to roughly match the observed data at low $\lambda$, we require a partial destruction of carbonaceous grains in the warm phase~2 (compare the cyan line with $f_\textrm{scale, carb}$ = 1 to all other lines, where $f_\textrm{scale, carb}$ = 0.1, see also Section~\ref{sec:carbondestruction}).

-Third, we see a tendency that for a density contrast ($f_\textrm{scale}$) between both phases of 0.01, the match is somewhat better than for stronger contrasts ($f_\textrm{scale}$ = 0.001).
-This might reflect the fact that in reality the density transition from the exterior to the interior of a molecular cloud is smooth.
-Hence, the ``average'' density contrast between the cold interior and warm exterior of the cloud is significantly smaller than the maximum contrast.
-A density contrast of 0.01 would also match the density ratio of established HII regions which are a few 1~Myr old and located inside a molecular cloud with a typical gas density of a few 100~cm$^{-3}$ \citep[e.g.][]{Bisbas15}.
-Lastly, our results indicate that additional measurement between 100 to 350~$\mu$m might be helpful to further constrain the dust properties, as our models show some differences in this range.
+Second, we see a tendency that for a density contrast ($f_\textrm{scale}$) between both phases of 0.01, the match is somewhat better than for stronger contrasts ($f_\textrm{scale}$ = 0.001).
+This might reflect the fact that in reality the density transition from the exterior to the interior of a molecular cloud is rather smooth.
+Hence, the ``average'' density contrast between the cold interior (average densities around 100~cm$^{-3}$) and warm exterior (diffuse ISM with densities around 1~cm$^{-3}$) cm of the cloud is significantly smaller than the maximum contrast.
+Moreover, a density contrast of 0.01 would also match the density ratio of established HII regions which are a few 1~Myr old and located inside a molecular cloud with a typical gas density of a few 100~cm$^{-3}$ \citep[e.g.][]{Bisbas15}.